 A candidate in this program for the degree of Master of Science in Public Health Sciences must (a) complete the following core courses:

-PBHS 32100 - Introduction to Biostatistics (summer quarter) (Statistics 22000 or equivalent can be substituted for this course)
+- PBHS 32100 - Introduction to Biostatistics (fall quarter) (Statistics 22000 or equivalent can be substituted for this course)

 Health Services Research